n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 max_key = keys.max()
 ```

-Simple enough and identical to Jake's example, except our keys are integers and
+This is the same as Jake's running example, except our keys are integers and we
-we pre-compute the max key.
+pre-compute the max key.

-First up, Pandas:
+### Non-NumPy Approaches

+Our non-NumPy approaches don't benefit much from our updated rules.
+First, the
+most idiomatic and common solution in Python: Pandas.

 ```python
 import pandas as pd